Writing the context study

 - Segregation, Discrimination, Civil Rights, and Reclamation

-The consultant team will conduct research and write a chapter on each theme.
-Staff and various stakeholders will review drafts of the context study.
-The final context study will help us understand what places in Minneapolis reflect the history of African Americans.
-We will publish it on this website.
+The consultant team conducted research and wrote a chapter on each theme.
+Staff and various stakeholders reviewed drafts of the context study.
+The final context study helps us understand what places in Minneapolis reflect the history of African Americans.
+The context study has a lot of rich stories and is also not comprehensive.
+More stories can and should be uplifted in the future.

 A group of African American civic leaders.
 They include: Jimmie Slemmons, William Donald Brown, Sr., Harry Davis, Sr., James Wardlaw, A.B.
 Cassius, James Cannon, and William Manson Seabron.